roschaefer/rundfunk-mitbestimmen/README.md

 current behaviour and the reasoning behind it.

-## Installation and Usage with Docker
+## Installation and Usage with Docker (quick but without software tests)

 Clone the repository:
 ```sh